leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 There are different ways to do this depending on your configuration and sensor options:

-1. If `extruder_homing_endstop: extruder` (or `mmu_gear_touch` or `filament_compression`), then you have a homing endstop and you can simply specify a `BOWDEN_LENGTH` that is GREATER than your estimated length to give plenty of room to find the homing stop (technically, Happy Hare defaults to 2000mm so you can probably omit this parameter completely).
+1. If `extruder_homing_endstop: extruder` (or `mmu_gear_touch` or `filament_compression`), then you have a homing endstop and you can simply specify a `BOWDEN_LENGTH` that is GREATER than your estimated length to give plenty of room to find the homing stop.

-  > MMU_CALIBRATE_BOWDEN
   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=1500

-2. If you are using `extruder_homing_endstop: collision`, then during Bowden calibration `BOWDEN_LENGTH` needs to be supplied and MUST be slightly shorter than the actual length.
+2. If you are using `extruder_homing_endstop: collision`, then the `BOWDEN_LENGTH` supplied MUST be slightly shorter than the actual length.
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
 I measured approximately 690mm on my system, so will supply 650mm as the starting value.
 For example:

   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650